Skip to main content

 How does esomeprazole compare to other indigestion medicines?

-Sometimes, if esomeprazole is not working or does not agree with you, your doctor may suggest that you try taking another proton pump inhibitor.
+If esomeprazole does not work or agree with you, your doctor may suggest taking another proton pump inhibitor (PPI) medicine, such as,

 Can I take esomeprazole with an antacid?